Products

 • Calculate your expected results: Based on your initial hypothesis, run a calculation with your expected figures to provide a benchmark.

 • Compare expected results to your actual results: Once you’ve collected a large volume of data, you can calculate your results.
-You can see how these figures differ by comparing the real and expected results.
+You can see how these figures differ by comparing the actual and expected results.

 • Determine your sum: Use a statistical analysis test to determine the probability of obtaining your results.
 You will need to calculate the statistical significance of your data.
 Use the statistical significance formula below for this step.